Free Guide

 Here are the major ones.

-Naver is South Korea's dominant search engine and content ecosystem, holding roughly 63 percent of the domestic search market compared to Google's 30 percent.
-It has 42 million registered users and 16 million daily active users.
+Naver is South Korea's dominant search engine and content ecosystem, holding between 44 and 63 percent of the domestic search market depending on the tracker, compared to Google at roughly 30 to 47 percent (InternetTrend via Korea Times, April 2026; StatCounter, South Korea).
+It serves over 40 million monthly active users (Tiger Research), and in 2024 alone Naver Blog generated 330 million posts from 45 million unique visitors (Seoul Economic Daily, December 2025).
 The critical point for surgery research: Naver Blog and Naver Cafe content is indexed only by Naver's own internal crawler.
 It does not appear in Google search results.
 The entire Korean-language patient review ecosystem that lives on Naver is invisible to English searchers.

-Gangnam Unni is South Korea's largest plastic surgery review and booking platform, with 7.2 million users, 1.3 million reviews, and over 1,800 verified clinics.
+Gangnam Unni is South Korea's largest plastic surgery review and booking platform, with 9 million users across Korea and Japan in six languages (Healingpaper via Chosun Biz, March 2026).
 The domestic Korean app requires a Korean phone number and resident ID.
-A global version called UNNI launched in December 2023 and provides international access in 13 languages, but it lists 1,800 clinics compared to the full Korean database of over 4,300.
+A global version called UNNI launched in December 2023 and provides international access in 13 languages, but with reduced clinic depth compared to the Korean app.
 The app allows filtering for CCTV-equipped clinics and dedicated anesthesiologists.

-Sungyesa is an independent Korean-language review platform widely described by Korean patients as the most trusted review board used by locals.
-It contains hospital information for over 6,600 clinics, a dedicated section for plastic surgery failures and side effects, and real pricing data from patient consultations.
+Sungyesa is an independent Korean-language review platform widely described by Korean patients as the most trusted review board used by locals; the platform self-describes as Korea's #1 plastic surgery community since 2004 (Sungyesa via mwm.ai).
+It contains a dedicated section for plastic surgery failures and side effects, and real pricing data from patient consultations.
 It uses a points-based system to reduce fake reviews and actively monitors for broker-placed content.
 There is an English-language section, though most content is Korean.

-Babitalk is South Korea's top plastic surgery platform by cumulative downloads — 9 million downloads, over 1 million real reviews, 3.5 million cumulative posts, and over 3,300 affiliated clinics.
+Babitalk is South Korea's top plastic surgery platform by cumulative downloads — 10 million downloads (Google Play self-report).
 It uniquely features a dedicated adverse effects review section, the only major platform to do so.
 It is Korean-language only and requires a Korean phone number.

-KSPRS Registry is the public member registry of the Korean Society of Plastic and Reconstructive Surgeons, with roughly 2,800 entries of board-certified plastic surgeons.
+KSPRS Registry is the public member registry of the Korean Society of Plastic and Reconstructive Surgeons, with roughly 2,800 entries of board-certified plastic surgeons (KSPRS English search).
 It is searchable for free and available in English.
 This is not a review platform — it is a credential verification tool.
 If a surgeon is not listed, they are not board-certified in plastic surgery.

 KCA (Korea Consumer Agency) is a government-funded consumer protection body.
-Between 2016 and 2020, the KCA reported 226 individuals injured, requiring reoperation, or who died during cosmetic procedures.
+Between 2016 and 2020, the KCA reported 226 individuals injured, requiring reoperation, or who died during cosmetic procedures (CNN, April 2021).
 The KCA handles mediation between patients and clinics and publishes aggregate complaint statistics.
 Its English portal is available at kca.go.kr/eng/main.do.

 The two dominant Korean-language patient review platforms — Gangnam Unni and Babitalk — are both structurally inaccessible to foreign patients without a Korean phone number.
 Combined, they represent the primary way Korean consumers vet clinics.
-Meanwhile, the English-language "best clinic" lists that foreign patients rely on cover 10 to 50 clinics and are predominantly paid placements where medical tourism agencies earn 15 to 30 percent referral commissions.
+Meanwhile, the English-language "best clinic" lists that foreign patients rely on cover 10 to 50 clinics and are predominantly paid placements where medical tourism agencies can earn up to 30 percent referral commissions from cosmetic clinics under Korea's tiered statutory cap (Yanolja Research).

 Questions to Ask During Your Consultation